-The Run Archive Policy feature is used to run an archive policy against existing data in a CopyStorm archive on demand.
+The Run Snapshot Policy feature is used to run a snapshot policy against existing data in a CopyStorm snapshot on demand.
 This process is useful in a number of circumstances.

-- Suppose a new policy that archives all Cases older than 2 years was just defined.
-Before activating the policy (so it will run automatically when a backup happens) you may want to archive all existing cases in the CopyStorm database that are older than 2 years.
+- Suppose a new snapshot for all Cases older than 2 years was just defined.
+Before activating the snapshot policy (so it will run automatically when a backup happens) you may want to snapshot all existing cases in the CopyStorm database that are older than 2 years.

-- Your compliance department has told you to archive all records related to ACME, Inc. because they have filed a breach lawsuit against the company.
-In this case the archive policy that you define may run just once — on demand — and never be scheduled to run automatically.
+- Your compliance department has told you to snapshot all records related to ACME, Inc. because they have filed a breach lawsuit against the company.
+In this case the snapshot policy that you define may run just once — on demand — and never be scheduled to run automatically.

-The Run Archive Policy feature is accessed from the right-click context menu on the CopyStorm Archive tab.
+The Run Snapshot Policy feature is accessed from the right-click context menu on the CopyStorm Snapshot tab.

-There are just a few options to run an Archive Policy by hand.
+There are just a few options to run a Snapshot Policy by hand.

 - Scan Records From sets a start date from which records will be searched.
 By default the start date will be the date of the earliest record in the corresponding CopyStorm table.